volkovasystems/harden-mongo-server/docs/blueprint.md

 Onboarding (one-liner download via Cloudflare Quick Tunnel)
 - Purpose: let any user download everything needed with a single copy-paste command (no PEM, no EC2 IP knowledge, no UI).
 - How it works (server side, automated):
-  - Package a single archive named hms-onboarding-<TOKEN>.zip containing the files listed below (flat, no subfolders, no README).
+  - Package a single archive named hms-onboarding-YYYY-MM-DD.zip containing the files listed below (flat, no subfolders, no README).
   - Launch a short-lived Cloudflare Quick Tunnel (no account) to expose exactly one HTTPS URL for that archive.
   - Enforce single-use and expiry: first successful download deletes the archive and shuts down the tunnel; otherwise the URL expires after onboarding.expiryMinutes.
   - If a public URL cannot be obtained, the tool prints: "Unable to generate the onboarding script.
 Please contact a human administrator to help download the files."
 No fallback is attempted.